rockyhawk64/CommandPanels/README.md

 - Advanced Logic: Custom engine with condition grouping and logical fallbacks
 - Permission Observer: For dynamic, event-driven panel refreshes with no polling
-- Online Editor: Actively maintained visual builder with full feature parity
+- Web Editor: Actively maintained visual builder with full feature parity
 - Animation System: Fully capable for total control
 - PlaceholderAPI and MiniMessage: supported everywhere on all panels
 - Compatibility: Native Bedrock and Dialog support via Geyser and Floodgate